OneGet/NanoServerPackage/README.md

 ## Installing Windows Packages Online or Offline
 You can install a Windows Package using either ```Install-NanoServerPackage``` or ```Install-Package```.
 If you want to install the package to an offline NanoServer image, you can specify the path to the offline image with ```-ToVhd``` parameter.
 Otherwise, the cmdlets will install the package to the local machine.

 Both cmdlets accept pipeline result from the search cmdlets.
-Please note that these cmdlets currently do not handle dependencies so you will have to install a package and their dependencies in the correct order.
-Also, the culture of the package has to match the culture of the machine you are installing it to for the package to work properly.
+The culture of the package has to match the culture of the machine you are installing it to for the package to work properly.
 The cmdlets have auto-detection logic that will determine the suitable culture.
 However, you can also use ```-Culture``` parameter to specify the culture that you want to use for the installation.

 ##### Example 1
 Installing the latest version of the Containers package to the local machine